 The official languages of Kenya are Kiswahili and English.
 Kenya is a member of the Commonwealth, having also achieved its independence as a republic in 1963.
 It has grown to play an increasingly critical regional role on broader humanitarian, maritime and regional security issues in the Horn of Africa, hosting a large refugee population and playing an intermediary role in Somalia and South Sudan.
 It hosts the headquarters of the Common Market for Eastern and Southern Africa (COMESA), UN Human Settlements Programme (UN- Habitat), UN Environment Programme (UNEP) and is a member of the International Conference on the Great Lakes Region (ICGLR) and Indian Ocean Rim Association (IORA).

-In 2015, Australia and Kenya celebrate 50 years of bilateral relations..
+In 2015, Australia and Kenya celebrated 50 years of bilateral relations.
 Our strengthened ties are evident through collaboration on agriculture and food security, counter-terrorism and piracy, mining exploration and education.
 Also in recent years, Australia and Kenya have undertaken a number of high-level visits and significant bilateral contact between senior officials.
 In October 2012, the Australian International Food Security Centre (AIFSC) opened an office in Nairobi.
 The AIFSC is funding applied research and capacity building activities to identify the barriers to and incentives for faster agricultural technology adoption across ten countries in Eastern and Southern Africa.

 Australia maintains a High Commission in Nairobi.
 Kenya is represented in Australia by a High Commissioner based in Canberra.